 Theory of Electron, Phonon and Spin Transport in Nanoscale Quantum DevicesQuantum Engineering of Advanced Materials and Devices

 Overview of Research Topics

-- Nanoscale materials modelling and discovery i.e. Quantum, phonon and spin transport; Environmental effects on transport e.g. biological interaction, chemical stimulus, electrochemical gating, photo effect, temperature gradient, electric and magnetic field effect
+Nanoscale material modelling and discovery i.e. Quantum, phonon and spin transport; Environmental effects on transport e.g. biological interaction, chemical stimulus, electrochemical gating, photo effect, temperature gradient, electric and magnetic field effect

-Molecular electronics i.e. Quantum and phonon interference; Energy harvesting e.g. Thermoelectricity and Piezoelectricity; Biological sensing; Spintronic; Optoelectronics; Molecular electronic building blocks i.e. switches, transistors and rectifiers
+Molecular electronics i.e. Quantum and phonon interference; Energy harvesting e.g. Thermoelectricity and Piezoelectricity; Biological sensing; Transistors; Spintronic; Optoelectronics; Molecular electronic building blocks i.e. switches, transistors and rectifiers

 One and two dimensional materials i.e. Van-der Waals heterostructures; Graphene electrodes and nanojunctions; Carbon Nanotube; Molecular graphene nanoribbons

 GOLLUM: We co-develop the next generation uantum transport simulation tool: GOLLUM

 We are looking for highly motivated postdoctoral researchers and PhD students.
 Visit vacancies page for more information.

 The School of Engineering at the University of Warwick is ranked 5th in the UK for Engineering in The Guardian University League Table 2021.
 Warwick is a research intensive university ranked 6th in the UK in the Guardian 2022 league table, 61st in the QS World University Rankings 2022.